City of Roy Washington

 We willingly acknowledge the dedicated servicemen and women

 including our local residents and

 The City needs Hometown Heroes to step into these volunteer positions:

 WATER ADVISORY COMMITTEE

 The mayor appoints citizens from each of the three main areas of the City to serve on the Water Advisory Committee.
 The committee's purpose is to support the water system by sharing information and collecting input in the community.
 The committee also includes two council members, the mayor, and key city staff members.
 This is a standby committee to meet whenever the City studies choices or decisions of a nature that would benefit from this process.
-The update of the water system plan is ready for review.
 Please contact City Hall with your name, address, phone and when you are available to meet: days, evenings or both.

 VOLUNTEERS - OUR HOMETOWN HEROES